-This information helps you calculate how long your novel or nonfiction work has to be to hit a certain page count on Amazon, which is important if you're applying for promotions that require you to be above a certain number of pages to qualify.
+- For promotions.
+The number of words on each page can help you calculate how long your novel or nonfiction work has to be to hit a certain page count on Amazon.
+Book length is crucial if you're applying for promotions that require you to be above a certain number of pages.

 How Amazon Calculates the Number of Pages in a Book

 Let’s start by learning how Amazon calculates the number of pages it reports for a book.

 According to Amazon, if you upload a physical book, the number of pages in the physical book’s largest section goes towards the total page count.

 Publishing houses have a standard for how they print books.
 Most traditional publishers print 250-300 words on a paper page, similar to the numbers we’re working with for Amazon publishing.

 That means if you have multiple paginations of, say, i-xii, 1-348, and then i-xx, Amazon will list your book as 348 pages.
 For efficiency’s sake, they will use this number for both your physical book and your eBook.

 This nuance is important to understand, especially if you have multiple books in a box set.